-- Research data shall become publicly available no later than the publication of the peer-reviewed article that describes it. - Information needed to validate the scientific conclusions of peerreviewed publications that resulted from SMD funding shall be made publicly available at time of publication.
-This includes the data underlying figures, maps, and tables. - In order to achieve reproducibility, research software developed using SMD funding and used in support of a scientific, peer-reviewed publication should be released as open source software no later than the publication date.
+- Research data shall become publicly available no later than the publication of the peer-reviewed article that describes it. - This includes any information needed to validate the scientific conclusions of peer-reviewed publications that result from an award.
+This includes data and software required to derive the findings communicated in figures, maps, and tables. - In order to achieve reproducibility, research software developed using SMD funding and used in support of a scientific, peer-reviewed publication should be released as open source software no later than the publication date.